palantir/python-language-server/README.rst

 ``pip install python-language-server``

+You can then start the server with this command:

+``python -m pyls``

 If the respective dependencies are found, the following optional providers will be enabled:

 * Rope_ for Completions and renaming